Buuz: History and function

 Buuz is the Mongolian version of the steamed dumpling which is commonly found throughout the region.
 Etymologically, it reveals its origin to China, as baozi is the Mandarin word for steamed dumpling.
 They are eaten in great quantities throughout the year but especially during the Mongolian New Year celebrations, which usually fall in February.
 Buuz are prepared in the weeks before and left outside to freeze; they are consumed with salads and fried bread, accompanied by suutei tsai (Mongolian tea) and vodka.
-Niislel salad (Mongolian: Нийслэл салат), a variant of Olivier potato salad, is particularly popular, being almost ubiquitous among banquets and formal meals in Mongolian households, a fact is that Buuz is a food, not a snack.
-Most people view it as a snack but it is considered a food.
+Niislel salad (Mongolian: Нийслэл салат), a variant of Olivier potato salad, is particularly popular, being almost ubiquitous among banquets and formal meals in Mongolian households.